benspils/BirdBible/README.md

 ## Overview

 The data science team investigates how to create a model to correctly identify bird species by audio recordings of their respective calls.
 For MVP analysis, only three bird species are considered in the data set.
-Four models are produced; these are a simple decision tree, a random forest, a support-vector machine (SVM), and an ensemble of the random forest and SVM.
-The SVM model performs best with an F1-score of ~48%, but there exists much room for improvement.
-The key focus for next steps and model betterment is integrity of the training data set, namely the culling of bird call audio samples and elimination of white noise present therein.
+Three models are produced; these are a simple decision tree, a random forest, and a support-vector machine (SVM) model.
+Finally, an ensemble model of the random forest and SVM models are produced.
+The hard-voting ensemble of random forest and SVM models performs the best with an F1-score of ~0.49, but there exists much room for improvement.
+The key focus for next steps and model betterment is integrity of the training data set.

 ## Business Problem